BBQ sauce recipes vary greatly from one region to another. This makes it such a versatile addition to almost any recipes, especially in the summer!

-With National BBQ Day coming up, I thought it would be fun to look at the different types of sauces that are known in regions of the United States.
+With National BBQ Day coming up, it would be fun to look at the different types of bbq sauces.
+They vary greatly between regions of the United States.
 I love BBQ sauce; it’s one of my favorite sauces to dip meat in.
 But the sauce, as well as the style, varies significantly from country to country and from one area of the country to another.

 Some of the most notable styles within the US are based primarily on the traditions of the state or region they are from.
 I’ve learned that I am not a big fan of Texas BBQ because it contains a lot of smoke flavor of which I am not a fan.
 I like either the Memphis style or Florida style since they are sweeter and don’t have the added meat/smoke flavor.

 The following descriptions are from the Wikipedia page about BBQ Sauce: